Esophageal Diverticulum

 Diverticulum

-What is a diverticulum?
+What is an esophageal diverticulum?

 A diverticulum is a pouch of tissue that can form along your digestive tract.
 Diverticula (more than one diverticulum) can form in many places, including your intestines.
 Intestinal diverticula can cause diverticulitis if the pouches become inflamed or infected.